No items found.

 Kākahu : Traditional Garments

-The traditional design for Ngā Taiohi Garments were designed in the early 1990s by Maryanne Shedlock.
+The traditional design for Ngā Taiohi Garments was designed in the early 1990s by Maryanne Shedlock.

 “Ka hinga kainga tahi, ka ora kainga rua”